callstack/react-native-builder-bob/docs/pages/build.md

 Enable compiling source files with Babel and use commonjs module system.

 This is useful for running the code in Node (SSR, tests etc.).
-The output file should be referenced in the `main` field and `exports['.'].require` field of `package.json`.
+The output file should be referenced in the `main` field and `exports['.'].require` (when `esm: true`) field of `package.json`.

-By default, the code is compiled to support last 2 versions of modern browsers.
-It also strips TypeScript and Flow annotations, and compiles JSX.
+By default, the code is compiled to support the last 2 versions of modern browsers.
+It also strips TypeScript and Flow annotations as well as compiles JSX.
 You can customize the environments to compile for by using a [browserslist config](https://github.com/browserslist/browserslist#config-file).

 In addition, the following options are supported:

+- `esm` (`boolean`): Enabling this option will output ES modules compatible code for Node.js 12+, modern browsers and other tools that support `package.json`'s `exports` field.
+This mainly adds file extensions to the imports and exports.
+Note that file extensions are not added when importing a file that may have platform-specific extensions (e.g. `.android.ts`).
+In addition, the generated files will have `.cjs` (commonjs) and `.mjs` (modules) extensions instead of `.js` - this is necessary to disambiguate between the two formats.

 - `configFile` (`boolean` | `string`): To customize the babel config used, you can pass the [`configFile`](https://babeljs.io/docs/en/options#configfile) option as `true` if you have a `babel.config.js` or a path to a custom config file.
 This will override the default configuration.
 You can extend the default configuration by using the [`react-native-builder-bob/babel-preset`](https://github.com/callstack/react-native-builder-bob/blob/main/packages/react-native-builder-bob/babel-preset.js) preset.